appuchias/appuchias.github.io/content/posts/2023-11-21_MSI_Prestige.md

 >
 > - Light use (Mostly following an in-person presentation with Okular): 5-6h.
 > - Slightly heavier use ("Lab" classes coding in Python/MATLAB/R): 4h with 10-15% remaining.
+> - Even heavier use (multitasking while powering a 5V device through USB-A and capturing packets with Wireshark): Around 4h.

 # Current setup